ruit/node-crowdprocess/README.md

 In this module, it may be specified as a function or a string.
 You'll want to specify it as a string if it has external dependencies (like using functions declared outside the `Run` function), so you can send all functions.

 That comes with some restrictions.
-It must be valid Javascript code, must only features available in the Worker scope (so there is no DOM, `window`, `document` and `parent` objects).
+It must be valid Javascript code and must use only features available in the Worker scope (so there is no DOM, `window`, `document` and `parent` objects).
 We also took away some dangerous objects like `XMLHTTPRequest`, `WebSocket`, `localStorage`, `Worker`, and others, for the obvious possible security/abuse issues.

-Added to that, programs submitted to CrowdProcess must have a `Run` function.
+In addition, programs submitted to CrowdProcess must have a `Run` function.
 You must declare a function named `Run`, so that we can execute that in the web workers.
 Your input data elements will be passed as arguments (each one in a different worker and execution context).

 You may have more functions, but there must be at least one `Run` function that uses whatever you want to use, like this: